 - The income of the company, or that person’s share of that income, is to be treated as the person’s income and calculated in the same manner as other self-employed UC claimants.
 If the activities in the course of the trade are their main employment then they will be treated as if they are in gainful self-employment and the minimum income floor will apply.

-- Any employed earnings the person receives as a director or employee of the company are added to their deemed share of the company’s income.
+- Any self-employed earnings under these rules are in addition to any employed earnings that the person receives as a director or employee of the company.

 These rules do not apply where the income is employed earnings under arrangements made to workers by intermediaries or through managed service companies.

 The purpose of these rules is to stop claimants from forming a company in order to avoid the harsh effects of the MIF.